onzfonz/comp227/src/content/6/en/part6a.md

 When the state in the store is changed, React is not able to automatically rerender the application.
 Thus we have registered a function `renderApp`, which renders the whole app, to listen for changes in the store with the `store.subscribe` method.
-Note that we have to immediately call the `renderApp` method.
+Notice that we have to immediately call the `renderApp` method.
 Without the call, the first rendering of the app would never happen.

 ### Redux-notes